The whole school curriculum intent

-Students who don’t achieve a grade 4 or equivalent in GCSE English and maths have to continue to study them in the 6thform.
-This may compromise their option choices as resit English and maths are placed in one of the option pools.
+Students who don’t achieve a grade 4 or equivalent in GCSE English and maths must continue to study them in the 6th form.
+Students are supported to improve their grades with timetabled lessons and drop-down sessions.

-All of our 6thform curriculum courses are 2 years in duration.
-Therefore, students who register in our 6thform are committing to 2 further years of study.
+All our 6th form curriculum courses are 2 years in duration.
+Therefore, students who register in our 6th form are committing to 2 further years of study.

-Our 6thform centre offers a varied and valuable enrichment programme.
-All students are timetabled for 1 hour per week on a Wednesday afternoon to choose between a range of activities such as: The Duke of Edinburgh Award, the extended project qualification, an enterprise team, volunteering, sports and student leadership.
-Students also receive careers education as well as guidance and support in applying to universities.
-Visits to universities are arranged and students can go on alternating biannual residential visits skiing or to New York which is only open to 6thform students.
+Our 6th form centre offers a varied and valuable enrichment programme.
+All students are also timetabled for 1 hour per week Enrichment hour on a Wednesday afternoon to choose between a range of activities such as: The Duke of Edinburgh Award, the extended project qualification, volunteering, sports etc.